WebDevBernard/AWS-Lambda-Project/README.md

 - An app that displays player count in World of Warcraft Mythic+ dungeons using automation with AWS.

+- If you want to understand how it's made.
+All my logic is in /backend/write.js and /frontend/src/hooks/useWowData.js.

 - The data can be used to analyze player preferences, specifically, which set of \*affixes (weeks) players tend to like/dislike playing.

 - \*Affixes are a combination of difficulty modifiers that change once a week and cycle over 12 weeks.
 Affixes keep the game interesting, but some affixes are harder than others and fewer players tend to play during those weeks.